roachboisss/sealcoating/README.md

 Add before and after pictures
 Upload business logo
-Get rid of the space on contact.html and home.html
+Get rid of the space on contact.html and home.html Make footer stay on the bottom of the screen, not the page
 ```
 **Variables:**
 ```